PDXChinese/pdxchinese.github.io/_pages/chinesefestival.md

 permalink: /chinesefestival/
 ---

+The Portland Chinese Festival is back!
+As Oregon reopens, we are returning to Pioneer Courthouse Square this year to once again celebrate culture and community just like we did in 2019.
-We are returning to Pioneer Courthouse Square, to help lift the spirit of the people after walking out from the pandemic.
-We are bringing back cultural performances, musics and arts from local artists, delicious Chinese food and more.
-Get ready for a full day of programming suitable for all ages.
+We will be bringing back the spectacular performances, delicious Chinese food, music and arts from local artists and more.
+Get ready for a full day of programming suitable for all ages!

 **Official Site:** [http://pdxchinesefestival.org](http://pdxchinesefestival.org)